 If the roast is not finished, reduce the oven temperature to 225˚F. Cook for another hour, checking every 20 minutes, until done.
 This is usually something I have to do, and it can take up to an hour depending on your oven.

 Remove from the oven and allow the meat to rest for about 10 minutes.
 You can transfer it to a cutting board if you like, and place the vegetables and sauce in a serving dish, or keep them in the pot for serving.

 I like to cut up the meat and return it to the sauce, and serve portions of vegetables, pot roast, and sauce from the same serving dish, or straight out of the Dutch oven that I used to cook everything in.

 How Can I Use Up the Leftovers?

-The magic about braised pot roast is that the leftovers are always absolutely tasty.
+The magic about a large braised pot roast is that the leftovers are always absolutely tasty.
 You can simply reheat them and serve them over mashed potatoes, but there are plenty of other fun ways to use up that slow braised meat.